anthonymiyoro/Kiva-Loan-Recipients-Prediction/readme.md

 - With feature engineering, we begin to attempt to answer what factors drive the loan amounts requested by Kiva borrowers.

 - After importing all the data created from the previous notebook, we start by removing the outlier loans.
+As we can see from the image below:
+![alt text][photos/pic1]

 - The outlier loans are those whose amounts fall outside 3 standard deviations from the mean.
 After running
 ```